 This method has a significant drawback.
 Multiple files may be infected and restoring them manually takes an enormous amount of time.
 It’s not that hard to restore one file, but imagine restoring tens of thousands.

 Security software installed on your device is likely to have some anti-ransomware tools.
-Have a full scan of your system.
-The infected files will be detected.
+Run an antivirus scan on Windows and check if Mac has viruses.
 By removing them, you’ll restore the system.

 However, do not rely on your security software too much.
 Antivirus software may not detect new versions of malicious software.
 In other words, even a full scan may not recognize ransomware with 100% accuracy.